oliverjam/learn-react-testing/README.md

 Jest is a test runner like Tape.
 It's got quite a lot more built in, and is used very heavily in React land.
 The syntax for assertions is pretty similar to other testing libraries, so you don't have to learn much.

-`npm i -D jest` to add it to your project

 Jest will automatically look for any filenames ending in either `.test.js` or `.spec.js` and run them.
 It'll also run anything in a folder called `__tests__`.
 This makes it easy to co-locate tests with the relevant component.
 This is a common component folder set-up:

 ```